Kan Kimura: Academic career

-He was also a Research Fellow of Korea Foundation in 1996-1997, a visiting scholar at Fairbank Center for East Asian Research at Harvard University in 1998-1999, a visiting scholar at Asiatic Research Center of Korea University in 2001, a visiting scholar at Sejong Institute in 2006, and a visiting fellow at Faculty of Asian Studies of the Australian National University in 2008.
-He was also a visiting scholar of The Henry M. Jackson School of International Studies at University of Washington in Seattle from 2010 to 2011, a visiting professor at Graduate School of International Studies, Korea University in 2014.
+Kimura has held visiting and research appointments at a number of overseas institutions.
+He was a research fellow of the Korea Foundation from 1996 to 1997, visiting scholar at the Fairbank Center for East Asian Research at Harvard University from 1998 to 1999, visiting scholar at the Asiatic Research Institute of Korea University in 2001, visiting scholar at the Sejong Institute in 2006, visiting scholar at the College of Asia and the Pacific of the Australian National University in 2008, visiting scholar at the Henry M. Jackson School of International Studies at the University of Washington from 2010 to 2011, and visiting professor at the Graduate School of International Studies of Korea University in 2014.